flyteorg/flyte/rfc/README.md

 ### The recommended path

 At Flyte, we have been using [HackMD](https://hackmd.io) to author RFCs, which is the preferred method.
-RFCs may also be submitted directly to GitHub as a PR, or drafted as a Google Doc, which is reveiwed and then submitted as a PR.
+RFCs may also be submitted directly to GitHub as a PR, or drafted as a Google Doc, which is reviewed and then submitted as a PR.

 #### Why HackMD?